Get 70% Off

 Learn more about synonyms and antonyms

-A feeling of expectation and desire for something to happen or be successful
+A feeling of expectation and desire for a certain thing to happen

 Examples: